jaymoulin/docker-rpi-plex-video-converter/README.md

-Raspberry PI - video converter - Docker Image
+Raspberry PI - Plex Video converter - Docker Image
 ==================================================

 This image purpose is to convert unsupported video files by Plex for Raspberry to mp4 wich is supported.